TimoSavi/ceif/docs/tweaking.md

 #### Tricky data maps
 Here is an example of a difficult data map.
 Two nested circles causes problems because there are adjacent inlier and outlier areas and subareas of the algorithm tend to span over both areas.
-The effect is nearest training data point distance analysis is clearly seen here.
+The effect of the nearest training data point distance analysis is clearly seen here.

 | Case | Two circles |
 |---|---|